tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ### Task 1: Delete the resource group

-1. Using the [Azure portal](https://portal.azure.com), navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.
+1. Using the [Azure portal](https://portal.azure.com), navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu

-2. Search for the name of your research group, and select it from the list.
+2. Search for the name of your research group, and select it from the list

-3. Select Delete in the command bar, and confirm the deletion by re-typing the Resource group name, and selecting Delete.
+3. Select Delete in the command bar, and confirm the deletion by re-typing the Resource group name, and selecting Delete

-*You should follow all steps provided after attending the Hands-on lab.*
+You should follow all steps provided *after* attending the Hands-on lab.